Share your handmade paper round(s) by mailing to:

 - blender

-- round papermaking mold=embroidery hoop and synthetic window screening (*keep the screen taut between the hoops)
+- round papermaking mold=embroidery hoop and synthetic window screening (*keep the screen taut between the hoops).
+If you have an extra embroidery hoop it can be placed on top of the original to act as a deckle.

 - vat or tub large enough to accommodate papermaking mold and your hands around the mold (otherwise here known as the embroidery hoop)

-- large cookie tray to contain water when making sheets of paper
+- large cookie sheet or tray with a lip to contain water when making sheets of paper

-- pellon, cotton sheeting or linen towels cut to a size slightly smaller than your large cookie tray
+- blue shop towels, pellon, cotton sheeting, or linen towels cut to a size slightly smaller than your large cookie tray

 - sponges to press paper and absorb moisture

-- for drying paper: iron and aluminum foil /or heat press and blotters /or laundry line and clothes pins
+- for drying paper: iron or heat press and blotters /or laundry line and clothespins

 Here’s an easy method for making a round sheet of paper